OtsoSoftware/FloppyVPN/README.md

 ## Deploying
 ### How to fully deploy the app.

-Figure it out yourself lol
+Figure it out yourself or visit a church.
+Jesus loves you all